Extreme cold freezes Pacific Northwest ahead of winter storm - KTVZ

 “It is rare,” he said.
 “It certainly doesn’t happen every winter.”

-Nearly 8,000 people in Oregon were affected by power outages Thursday morning across a large area including Portland and Mount Hood, Portland General Electric said.
+More than 12,000 people in Oregon were affected by power outages early Thursday afternoon across a large area including Portland and Mount Hood, Portland General Electric said.

 The National Weather Service has issued a winter storm warning for northwestern Oregon and southwestern Washington state.
 It has forecast a mix of snow and snow pellets starting Thursday afternoon before transitioning to freezing rain later in the night, Bryant said, adding that the combination of wind and ice could be problematic.